tonybaloney/vscode-pets/README.md

 ## Configuring your pet

-You can choose either pet type and pet color:
+You can choose either pet type and pet color from the VS Code Settings and search for "pets":

 ![screenshot2](https://github.com/tonybaloney/vscode-pets/raw/master/screenshots/screenshot-2.gif)